Custom Credential Attributes

 A: Yes — each category has its own independent field schema.
 "Python Training" can have Score and Instructor; "Food Safety" can have Permit Number and Expiry Region.
 These are completely separate.

-Q: What happens to existing certificates when I add new fields to a category?
+Q: What happens to existing credentials when I add new fields to a category?

-A: Existing certificates are not affected.
-New fields appear blank for existing certificates.
-Required validation applies only when creating new certificates — editing an existing certificate will show the new field but not force you to fill it in.
+A: Existing credentials are not affected.
+New fields appear blank for existing credentials.
+Required validation applies only when creating new credentials — editing an existing credential will show the new field but not force you to fill it in.

 Q: Can I use the same token key in multiple categories?

-Q: Are custom attribute values searchable in the certificates list?
+Q: Are custom attribute values searchable in the credentials list?

 A: Not currently.
-Search works on recipient name, certificate number, and title.
+Search works on recipient name, credential number, and title.

 Q: Can custom attribute values be exported to CSV?